UMIACS/ldapper/docs/ldapper/configuration.rst

     Connection.set_connection(Connection.connect())

-This connection will be set statically for all Models to use.
+The connection will be set statically for all Models to use.